jlivet123/hero-mind-manual/heromind_manual.md

 People meditate for a week, then check their bank account, their health, their relationships—and when nothing has changed externally, they lose faith.
 But here's what they don't understand:

-Your brain scans will show coherence before your bank account does.Your biology will change before your circumstances do.Your gene expression will shift before your diagnosis does.
+Your brain scans will show coherence before your bank account does.
+Your biology will change before your circumstances do.
+Your gene expression will shift before your diagnosis does.

 The people who heal terminal illnesses?
 Many of them meditated for 6-12 months with ZERO external evidence.
 But they kept showing up because they felt DIFFERENT inside.
 They noticed:

 - Sleeping better
 - Less pain
 - More energy